awsdocs/amazon-elasticache-docs/doc_source/redis/applying-updates.md

 + **Update Expiration Date:** The date when the service update expires and no longer is available\.
 Any updates that aren't applied before their expiration date are cumulatively rolled into the next update\.

 **Important**
 We strongly recommend that you apply updates of type **security** as soon as you can\.
 Doing this helps ensure that your Redis clusters are always up\-to\-date with the latest security patches and are compliant\.
-For more information, see [Self\-Service Security Updates for Compliance](elasticache-compliance.md#elasticache-compliance-self-service)\.
+For more information, see [Self\-service security updates for compliance](elasticache-compliance.md#elasticache-compliance-self-service)\.

 To view the list of individual service updates in relation to the applicable Redis clusters, choose the **Service Update Status** tab\.